-Our mission to Donate is where we really invest our hearts and souls.
+One of our missions is to donate, and this is where we really invest our hearts and souls.
 In 1986, we first started making quilts for David's House which is a low-cost temporary residence for the families of critically ill children being treated at Dartmouth-Hitchcock Hospital.
-We provide quilts for each child to take home as their own, and we also make bed quilts for the families' rooms at David's House.
+We provide quilts for each child to take home as their own, and we also make bed quilts for the family rooms at David's House.
 Currently, our productivity for this project alone is between 160 and 200 quilts and pillowcases a year.

 If someone needs help, our response is a quilt!
-On an adhoc basis, such comforters have been made for people all over the country: hurricane victims, our American wounded soldiers coming home from Iraq and Afghanistan, and flood victims.
+On an ad hoc basis, such quilts have been made for people all over the country: our American wounded soldiers, hurricane victims, and flood victims.
 As they say, "A person under a quilt is covered with love."